mkuklis/phonegap-websocket/README.md

 If you plan to test it locally from your emulator please make sure to use `10.0.2.2` ip address when connecting to your local server.

+If you plan to run it from your phone please make sure to update your `config.xml` file and add your server's IP address to access tag.
+More information can be found [here](http://docs.phonegap.com/en/3.0.0/guide_appdev_whitelist_index.md.html#Domain%20Whitelist%20Guide)

 ## Contributors

 * [@remy](http://github.com/remy)